 1. Dead Space

 The Dead Space series is one of the best known for visceral in-your-face brutality, all at the hands, or blades in this case, of the Necromorphs.
-The video above provides just a taste of the plethora of alien-on-human violence that you’ll endure trying to survive as Isaac Clarke.
+Experience a plethora of alien-on-human violence that you’ll endure trying to survive as Isaac Clarke.
 Every end you meet emphasizes how powerless you are physically compared to the monstrosities trying, and often succeeding, to eviscerate you.
 But that’s just the Necromorphs; there are plenty of other hazards and antagonists attempting to seal your fate as well.

 2. Gears of War